rjanicek/bos/README.md

 bos - work in progress
 ===
-Big object saver efficiently saves big JavaScript objects to disk.
+Big Object Saver efficiently saves big JavaScript objects to disk.
 Can be used as an in-memory database.

 ![bos](./bos-mascot.gif "bos")